 If you’re moving around during a presentation, the insta360 Link webcam will track your face and move with you to keep you in the center of the frame.
 You also get gesture controls, HDR, noise-canceling mics, and accompanying software to control the camera.

 No doubt, this is one of the most expensive webcams that you can buy.
 But for the sheer amount of features and picture quality, we would say the price is justified for power users.

 Yes, you can use your iPhone as a webcam with your Mac by getting the Belkin iPhone MagSafe mount.
 Let your iPhone sit at the top of your Mac and enjoy superior image quality.

 Most webcams work with all applications and software.
 You’re good to go unless the brand specifies that its webcam doesn’t work with a particular app.

 If you don’t attend several online meetings, you can manage using the built-in webcam on your Mac.
 However, if your daily schedule involves regular meetings, it’s best to get an external webcam since it lets you look more presentable with better image quality.

 See a Clear Picture

-These were some external webcams you can consider buying for your Apple MacBook Pro or the MacBook Air.
-Unfortunately, most affordable webcams have USB-A connectors and can hamper the audio processing and, in turn, make your voice sound a little different or robotic.
+These were some of the best external webcams for a MacBook you can consider buying.
+Unfortunately, most affordable webcams have USB-A connectors which can hamper the audio processing and, in turn, make your voice sound slightly different or robotic.

-If you have a few extra dollars to spare, you can also check out a few inexpensive mics.
+If you have a few extra dollars, you can also check out a few inexpensive mics.
 The dedicated hardware and the proper audio processing in these mics will outperform any webcam mics and result in clear and accurate audio.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.